Leeyangee/leeyangee.github.io/_posts/2024-08-28-Research of QTS 5.1 - StackOverflow.md

 Vulnerability Authentication Requirement: Low privilege
 Exploitation Method: Remote

 There is a StackOverflow vulnerability in the QTS 5.1.8.2823.
-When an attacker has a low privilege account of the system, the attacker could upload a qdff and mount it, then call "unmount_qdff" and use some specific methods and parameters to cause a StackOverflow vulnerability
+When an attacker has a low privilege account of the system, the attacker could upload a qdff and mount it, then call `unmount_qdff` and use some specific methods and parameters to cause a StackOverflow vulnerability

 ## [](#header-3)Special Thanks: